seanng/lab-rails-activerecord-models-migrations/README.md

 ### Requirements

 #### Part 1
-  You can use `rails g scaffold` to generate the model, view and controller files one go in this part.
+  You can use `rails g scaffold` to generate the model, view and controller files in one go in this part.

   - Create a manager class that inherits from ActiveRecord